podebiteam/namepy/README.md

 # namepy
-Naming System Based on 5 digits characted,indexing 5 digits of vocal alphabet and 8 digits of unvocal alphabet randomize each index number and make some signature for it
+Naming System Based on 5 digits character,indexing 5 digits of vocal alphabet and 8 digits of unvocal alphabet randomize each index number and make some signature for it

+# Version 1.0

 # Region Detector